 Do I Need to Learn Japanese to Live in Tokyo?

-Learning some basic phrases on an app such as Duolingo or Memrise will go a long way.
+Learning basic phrases on an app such as Duolingo or Memrise will go a long way.
 You’ll also be amazed how much easier your life will be just learning to read katakana as these words are likely to be ‘imported’ words and will generally be recognizable to English speakers e.g hoteru (ホテル) for hotel.

 This will get you further than you may expect and will be very handy for many situations.